jonathancklee1/jonathancklee1/README.md

-- 👋 Hi, I’m @jonathancklee1
+- 👋 Hi, I’m @jonathancklee1, currently a university student, studying web development as a side project to my degree.
+I'm a total beginner to front-end, with general knowledge on programming from school.
 - 👀 I’m interested in learning front-end web development and hoping to pursue this as my career.
 - 🌱 I’m currently learning HTML and CSS.
 - 💞️ I’m looking to collaborate on nothing yet :)